-Imgix is an on-demand service that takes your existing static images and turns them into dynamic, responsive images — the service allows you to optimize your images for different devices.
+Imgix is an Open Source service that allows you to optimize your images for different devices.
 For example, a low-resolution image will be delivered to the devices with 720p screens and a high-resolution image will only be delivered to Retina laptops.
 That results in better overall performance, as the UX is optimized for each and every device.

 Working with Docker on Windows 10

 Atwix CTO Yaroslav is sharing his experience working with Docker on Windows 10.

 – Oct 23-24th – Contribution Day & MageCONF 2020, Online